 In summary, as data controllers you should:

-- conduct a risk and vulnerability analysis regarding how personal data in e-mail is handled
+- conduct a risk and vulnerability analysis regarding how personal data in e-mail is processed

 - define the risk profile for e-mail handling.
-If the risk is judged to be high, you may need to make an impact assessment
+If the risk is considered to be high, you may need to make an impact assessment

 - Introduce appropriate security measures for processing of personal data in e-mail